harness/developer-hub/docs/internal-developer-portal/plugins/available-plugins/confluence.md

 ## Layout

-This plugin provides components that are included in the Search results page.
+This plugin provides components that are included on the search results page.
 It does not export any components to be used in the layout section of the IDP Admin UI.

 ## Annotations

-No annotations required for this plugin.
+This plugin does not require annotations.

 ## Support